pchiorean/Indentz/docs/README.md

 These TSV data files can have several non-standard features that will confuse Excel et al.:

 - Blank lines are ignored; everything after a `#` is ignored (comments);
-- The fields can be visually aligned with spaces that will be ignored at processing (I use [VS Code](https://code.visualstudio.com) with [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) when creating/editing TSVs);
+- The fields can be visually aligned with spaces that will be ignored at processing (I use [VS Code](https://code.visualstudio.com) with [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) to create/edit TSVs);
 - A very long line can be broken into multiple lines with a backslash (`\`) added at the end of each segment.
 - A line may also be a directive:
   - **`@includepath`** `base/path/` – sets a base path for subsequent **`@include`** directives with relative paths; the path may be absolute or relative (if relative, it's always to the data file folder);